melles1991/melles1991.github.io/pages/how-tos/safety-net-fix.md

  - how-to
 ---

-{% include alerts/note.html content="TRecently, SafetyNet on Magisk v23+ has been broken for many users.
+{% include alerts/note.html content="Recently, SafetyNet on Magisk v23+ has been broken for many users.
 This does not happen to everyone, which is why this page was created." %}

 ## Fixing SafetyNet [Magisk Canary]